 Chika believes in the power of storytelling to transform minds; Chika’s very first attempt at fiction writing became one of six manuscripts (out of 250 submissions) shortlisted for the Penguin Publishers Award for African Writing.
 Excerpts of the book can be read at http://www.beforewesetsail.com.

 Chika has lived and worked in four countries spread across three continents.
 Through her travels, Chika has learned to value integrity, dignity, respect for self and others, cooperation over competition, to be open to knowledge and to smile often with her heart.

 Inquiries can be sent to Chika@chikaforafrica.com.
-Dr. Chika deeply regrets that the high volume of mails received makes it difficult for her to personally respond to all inquiries.
+Dr. Chika deeply regrets that the high volume of mails often received puts her in a difficult position when it comes to personally responding to all inquiries.

 Except otherwise stated, all articles published on this website are the intellectual property of Chika Ezeanya-Esiobu and are protected under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 Republications are allowed but care must be taken to ensure that contents are not in any manner modified without the express approval of Chika Ezeanya-Esiobu.